googleads/googleads-viewability-insights-extension/README.md

 - **Viewable**: Is the slot viewable, according to the [Active View criteria](https://support.google.com/admanager/answer/4524488).
 - **Reloads**: Number of detected reloads of the slot.

-#### Status Bar
+### 🔎 Status Bar

-The status bar will provide some general information about the ad slots.
+The status bar will provide some general information about the ad slots on the page.

 ![Example image of the status bar](examples/status-bar.png)